 Nikko Blue hydrangeas bloom on old wood

 Old wood is quite simply, last year’s wood.
-Hydrangeas that bloom on old wood set their flower buds on stalks that have been on the plant since last summer.
-This generally occurs sometime in August, September or October.
+Hydrangeas that bloom on old wood set their flower buds in late summer on stalks that have been on the plant since the previous year.

 Hydrangeas that bloom on old wood include the mophead, bigleaf (macrophylla), lacecap and oakleaf varieties.

 Oakleaf hydrangea is recognizable by its foliage that resembles oak leaves

 In terms of pruning, these beautiful shrubs require very little.
 But if you must, knowing when and what to cut is key.
 That’s because the more old wood you take, the fewer flowers you’ll have next summer.

 Follow these three steps to maintain the health and vigor of your old wood hydrangeas:

 - Immediately after flowering (and no later than July), prune flowering stems back to a pair of healthy buds.

 - In late winter or early spring, prune out weak or damaged stems.
 Remove no more than 1/3 of the oldest stalks, taking them down to ground level.